• Level of education

 Objectives

-1. Know the main families of polymers used in formulation and their mode of action
+1. Know the main families of polymers used in formulation and how they work

 4- Be able to understand the role of polymers used in a given formulation